Meet Your Expert

 Training Sessions by David J. Zetter

 CMS specifically prohibits you from using your provider’s PECOS (Provider Enrollment, Chain and Ownership System) login to manage, verify, update or authorize their Medicare enrollments.
-PECOS surrogacy enrollment Instead, the Agency wants you to set up a PECOS Surrogacy enrollment account which allows you to work on your provider’s behalf using your own login.
-Failing to comply with these rules, […]Learn More
+Instead, the Agency wants you to use their surrogacy system which allows you to work on your provider’s behalf using your own login.
+Failing to comply with these rules, means that you are NOT in […]Learn More

 Payers don’t want you to know how much control you really have regarding your claims’ reimbursement.
 They don’t want you to know that by applying ERISA regulations, you can force your payers to: pay your claims more quickly, stop downcoding your office visits, overturn claims that were previously denied, expand inadequate appeal deadlines, and return recouped funds previously taken from […]Learn More

 When onboarding a new physician into your practice, your process must be flawless.
 The slightest mistake can result in significant reimbursement delays – or worse, payer rule violations.
 There are a million details you must get right the first time.
 Failure to do so can significantly delay your new provider from being eligible to see patients and get paid.
 Even […]Learn More